iHeartDogs is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no extra cost to you.

 Dr. Shmalberg and Nom Nom recommend using two factors to determine how much to feed your puppy: estimated adult weight and body condition.

 In looking at body condition, the basic idea is that you increase or decrease the amount of food based on whether your puppy appears under or overweight.
-The graphic below is a great tool to evaluate your puppy’s body condition score, and if you have any questions, follow up with your vet.
+This is another topic you can discuss with your vet.

 Feeding Schedules for Puppies